Republished Sermon by Pastor Todd Boxely

 Worship Center Ministry

-TRY JESUS Jesus is coming soon Take hold of assurance – Repost of Pastor Todd Boxley Sermon Good morning, everyone.
+Fitting in with the crowd Pastor Todd Boxley repost from the Worship Center Ministry. tjforlife.com Good morning, everyone.
 Welcome to “Try Jesus!”
 If this is your first time joining us, it’s great to have you with us.
 I would like to thank all the new members for joining “Try Jesus.”
-Also welcome those…
+Also welcome those in Arkansas,…